Yomguithereal/baobab/README.md

 #### Events

-Whenever an update is committed, events are fired to notify relevant parts of the tree that data was changed so that bound element, React components, for instance, can update.
+Whenever an update is committed, events are fired to notify relevant parts of the tree that data was changed so that bound elements, React components, for instance, can update.

 Note however that only relevant cursors will be notified of data change.